plantbreeding/BrAPI/Specification/Phenotypes/PhenotypeSearch.md

 - Get all data for a specific study : {"studyDbIds" : [ "383" ]}
 - Get simple atomic phenotyping values : {"germplasmDbIds" : [ "Blabla", "34Mtp362" ], "observationVariableDbIds" : [ "37373"]}
 - Study Locations for adaptation to climat change : {"locationDbIds" : [ "383838", "MONTPELLIER" ], "germplasmDbIds" : [ "all ids for a given species"]}
+- Find phenotypes that are from after a certain timestamp

 ###### Response data types
 |Variable|Datatype|Description|Required|